vicramon/ember-tutorial/chapters/routing-in-ember.md

 Boom, it's that simple.

-Not all browsers implement the history API, so take that into consideration when determining which location system you want to use.
-You can see browser compatibility [here](http://caniuse.com/history).

-However, Ember comes to the rescue yet again.
-Ember has AutoLocation, which  will use HistoryLocation if the user's browser supports it, otherwise it will use HashLocation.
+Not all browsers implement the history API.
+Luckily Ember comes to the rescue again with AutoLocation, which  will use HistoryLocation if the user's browser supports it, otherwise it will use HashLocation.

 ```coffee
 App.Router.reopen